• Skip to primary navigation

 Located in Ashley County, just north of the Louisiana border, Montrose is a tiny town of 316 residents, two-thirds of whom are African-American.
 It’s rural, agricultural country and job opportunities are scarce.
 There are no supermarkets, libraries, barber shops or gas stations in town.

-• 38% of children under 18 live below the poverty level
+• 95% of children under 18 live below the poverty line

-• 30% of all families live below the poverty level
+• 45.4% of people live below the poverty line

 churchThe Full Gospel Church Outreach Ministry, based in nearby Hamburg, is our local partner.
 The Ministry runs an emergency food pantry that helps about 300 families each month.
 The coordinator there — Ethel Woods, serves as our liaison, recommending families in need and distributing donated food.
 In addition to hunger relief, the Ministry has established a clothing assistance program, mentoring program to assist people leaving welfare (and those still receiving welfare), self-esteem workshops, an abstinence program for teens, and an abuse prevention program for troubled teens and families.